 (Read Johnson's interview in the Ricker Report.)

-Johnson’s research has been published in the International Journal of the Constructed Environment and presented at the Vernacular Architecture Forum, the Society of Architectural Historians annual conference, and meetings of the Construction History Society of America.
+Johnson’s research is published as an essay entitled, "The Decorative Modernism of Aluminum Cladding: Architecture and Industry" in the book Constructing Building Enclosures: History, Technology and Poetics in the Post War Era (Routledge, 2020), and in the International Journal of the Constructed Environment, presented at the Vernacular Architecture Forum, the Society of Architectural Historians annual conference, and meetings of the Construction History Society of America.
 His ongoing research explores the history of speculative design and futurist architecture, initiated by curating the exhibition, “Speculative Design of Future Cities: The Drawings of Gerald Exline,” at the Architecture Gallery, Illinois School of Architecture (2017.)

 The majority of Johnson's work in professional practice has been in the hospitality sector, designing hotels, theaters, and resort facilities/amenities in the Midwest and Southeastern United States.
 His architectural journey began by apprenticing with A. Richard Williams, FAIA, after which he became a partner and licensed architect in the small Midwestern firm General Design.
 In this firm he has practiced for over 20 years.

-Master of Education, Higher Education, Harvard University, 2010.
+Master of Education - Higher Education, Harvard University, 2010.

-Master of Architecture, The University of Arizona, 1998.
+Master of Architecture - The University of Arizona, 1998.

-Bachelor of Architecture, Oklahoma State University, 1997.
+Bachelor of Architecture - Oklahoma State University, 1997.